adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

    **"Invalid payment session"**
 4. This confirms that your webhook is active and the validation logic is working.

+> **Tips:**
+> - If you do not see the webhook in the Admin Panel, double-check your `WEBHOOK_JSON` and ensure the correct endpoint URL is used.
+> - If the error message does not appear, check the logs for your App Builder action and ensure it is deployed and accessible.

 ---

-**Tips:**
-- If you do not see the webhook in the Admin Panel, double-check your `WEBHOOK_JSON` and ensure the correct endpoint URL is used.
-- If the error message does not appear, check the logs for your App Builder action and ensure it is deployed and accessible.
+## Part III: Storefront Integration
 ---

-## Part III: Storefront Integration

 ### Step 3.1: UI Render
+---

-1. Open your storefront codespace
+1. Open your storefront codespace.
-2. Open the block `blocks/commerce-checkout/commerce-checkout.js`
+2. Open the block `blocks/commerce-checkout/commerce-checkout.js`.
 3. In Line 339, add the following code to render a warning message when the payment method is selected:

 ```javascript